michaeleii/comm-documentation/docs/pages/express-setup.md

 });
 ```

 This will create a basic Express app that listens on port 3000 and renders the `index.ejs` file when the `/` route is requested.
-It also renders the `login.ejs` file when the `/login` route is requested.
+It also renders the `login.ejs` file, which will be the login page when the `/login` route is requested.

 The `login.ejs` file will be created in the next section.